gokhanaker/book-finder-react/README.md

 # Book Finder React App

-This is a mini React app that uses public `Open Library API` to fetch book and author related data.
-User can Search a book, View book details, View author details and Highlight some books as his Favourites
+This is a mini React app that uses public `Open Library API` as backend.
+User can search a book, view book details, view author details and highlight some books as his favourites

 ## Main Dependencies